Two faces of Douglas-Kazakov transition: from Yang-Mills theory to random walks and beyond: Conclusion

 \section{Conclusion}

 Our study provides the moderate step towards clarification the universal aspects behind the DK phase transitions.
-The three systems were considered: large-$N$ perturbed topological gauge theories, stochastic dynamics of large $N$ random walkers with and without interction and entropy of extremal 4D BH at large $N$ magnetic charge.
+The three systems were considered: large-$N$ perturbed topological gauge theories, stochastic dynamics of large $N$ random walkers with and without interaction and entropy of extremal 4D BH with large $N$ magnetic charge.
 Because of their diversity, the study provides the complimentary insights and intuition.
-We have no fully satisfactory picture but our findings make some new understanding of phenomena.
 We tried to interpret in physical terms several seemingly different phenomena dealing with the DK-type transition, paying especial attention to the construction of the unified picture.

 At the random walk side we discussed the dependence of the DK phase transition on the out-of-equilibrium boundary conditions and reformulate the problem as a kind of the orthogonality catastrophe for the system of the free fermions.
 The generalization of the free walkers case to the stochastic process with integrable interaction has been done which is equivalent to the consideration of the matrix model with generic $\beta$-ensemble.
-We treated the Calogero and Ruijsenaars-Schneider Hamiltonians as the Fokker-Planck Hamiltonians for the stochastic many-body systems.

 We have treated the thermal and quantum noise at the equal footing since in both cases the Langevin and FP equations rule the game.
 However, the interpretation of the DK transition is very different in two cases.
 In the thermal case we consider the process in the real time and the DK transition admits an interpretation as one or another version of the orthogonality catastrophe for the fermion gas in the simplest case.
 In the framework of the stochastic quantization we deal with the stochastic or holographic time and the DK transition acquires the new a bit counter-intuitive interpretation.
 It claims that some phenomena happens at the \emph{finite} holographic or stochastic time.
 It means the RG has some nontrivial feature at the finite RG scale.
-Since the conventional stochastic quantization implies that to get the correct measure in the path integral we have to move stochastic RG time to infinity, the nontrivial phenomena at finite RG time warns us that the limiting procedure has to be done with additional care.

 We believe that quantization of the generic system via the matrix model and topological strings \cite{krefl,marinoq} provides proper language for these issues.
 Indeed in this approach the quantization is performed within the $\beta$-ensemble of the large N matrix model which as we have seen could have the DK-like transition.
 On the other hand the obstacle at the finite RG holographic time is usually treated as the appearance of the BH horizon.
 However as we have mentioned it is necessary to distinguish between the worldsheet horizon and the horizon of the BH background and it is the worldsheet horizon which seems to be responsible for the DK transition.
 Anyway the holographic interpretation of the DK transition certainly deserves the further study especially due to relation with the multiple radial SLE stochastic process.